-Birthmarks are congenital, benign skin irregularities that appear at birth or shortly afterwards.
-They can appear in all shapes and sizes, and are typically a red or brown hue.
-These blemishes signify an overabundance of superficial blood vessels or pigmented cells, but are generally harmless.
+Birthmarks are congenital, benign skin irregularities that appear at birth or shortly afterward.
+They can appear in all shapes and sizes and are typically a red or brown hue.
+These blemishes signify an overabundance of superficial blood vessels or pigmented cells but are generally harmless.

 Some of the most common birthmarks include:

 - Brown Birthmarks are areas of unusually high concentrations of melanin in the skin.
 The most common brown birthmarks are “café au lait spots,” referring to their coffee-like color.
 These spots pose no medical risk, but many of our patients seek treatment for cosmetic purposes.

 - Brown Birthmarks are treated with the Alex TriVantage® Like other lasers, the Alex TriVantage works by producing an intense burst of light that eliminates any over-abundance of melanin without harming the surrounding tissue.
 Complete removal of brown birthmarks requires roughly one to three treatments but depends on the patient.